 According to guidance from the DFE, the fundamental British values are:

 - Mutual respect for and tolerance of those with different faiths and beliefs

 Teaching British Values at Nether Alderley Primary School

 We deliver British values education as part of our ongoing programme of study, making relevant links - where appropriate - to the topic areas studied in class.
-For example, in Y5 / 6, when learning about the Ancient Greek civilisation, pupils learn about the origins of democracy and how Great Britain is a democratic society.
-They they apply this knowledge to our School context by considering the advantages and disadvantages of having a democratically-elected school council.
+For example, in Y3/Y4, when learning about the Ancient Greek civilisation, pupils learn about the origins of democracy and how Great Britain is a democratic society.
+Then they apply this knowledge to our school context by considering the advantages and disadvantages of having a democratically-elected school council.

-  In addition to our curriculum programmes of study (indentified here), British values are also explored through a range of different workshop opportunities often delivered by external artists and educators.
+In addition to our curriculum programmes of study (identified here), British values are also explored through a range of assemblies and workshop opportunities, often delivered by external artists and educators.

 Hall display of pupils' work depicting the fight for racial equality during the civil rights movement